rajtmehtaa/Real-Time-Sentiment-Analysis-using-AWS/README.md

 ### Guardian API
 1. Register for the Guardian API key: [Guardian API Documentation](https://open-platform.theguardian.com/documentation/)
-2. Configure the API locally.
-[Refer to documentation for more details].

 ### Postgres
 Create the table with the following SQL query: